commonunits/draft/README.md

 # draft
 SI is broken.
-Let us together create the opening draft for commonunits system to normalize all units to base 10.
+Let's create the opening draft for the commonunits system.
+Our goal is to normalize all units to base 10.
+Open to PRs.